 |OT Shadowing hours – Substantial number (no set number) plus sustained volunteer or life experience with individuals who have disabilities|

 |3 Professional References (at least one from an OT) submitted through OTCAS using OTCAS form only|

 |Submit both the OTCAS application and Brenau Graduate Application, plus submit all official transcripts to OTCAS.|

 * Additionally, highly qualified applicants without a bachelor’s degree who have at least 90 college credit hours may be considered for accelerated admission to the MSOT program.
 The 90 credit hours must include all prerequisite coursework including 9 credit hours of upper division courses (300-400 level).
 Factors that would be considered for such students would include strong GPA (3.4 or better), a prior OTA degree and/or other relevant work experience.

 Application Deadlines: No applications accepted after deadline dates.
-All transcripts must be received by the deadline in order for an application to be considered.
+Application must be “Complete” in OTCAS by the deadline.

 These courses must be completed before starting the MSOT program

 |PY 101 – Intro to Psychology||HS 200 – Medical Terminology|

 |PY 202 – Human Growth & Development -5yr limit||BY 209 or BY 210- Human Anatomy & Physiology I or II – 5 yr limit|

 |PY 301 – Research Methods –5 yr limit||Additional 4 hour Lab Science course:(choose CY 103-Chemistry, BY 105-Biology, PS 121- Physics, or BY 206- Microbiology)|